randyoyarzabal/plex_light/README.md

 - Define the full URL as webhook in the Plex configuration.
 Enjoy!

-***Caution:*** if you intend this app to control lights based on trailer/pre-roll events, you need to make sure that pre-roll is defined.
+***Caution:*** if you intend this app to control lights based on trailer/pre-roll events, you need to make sure that pre-rolls are defined in Plex Settings (Extras).
 That is, if trailers are defined, and you intend to have dim lighting (for example) for trailers and lights-off for the movie, then you are required to have pre-rolls enabled in Plex.
-But why, you might ask?
-It is because Plex decided to send a "media.play" event ONLY when playback is invoked right before the trailers and pre-roll.
+*But why, you might ask?* It is because Plex decided to send a "media.play" event ONLY when playback is invoked right before the trailers and pre-roll.
 It is therefore impossible to detect when a movie is about to start, unless you have a pre-roll, then this app will detect the end of that, and therefore turn off the lights before the movie starts.
-Long story short, set the `ADVANCED_CONTROL=false` if you don't have pre-rolls enabled.
+Long story short, leave `ADVANCED_CONTROL` setting to `false` if you don't have pre-rolls enabled.

 ## Installation